Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

-Then, comparing equation (\ref{eq:SNR_1_QLamp_PhiV}) with equation (\ref{eq:SNR_res_1}), we note that the two are identical if we replace $Q^{i}$ with $Q_{int}^{i}$ and $\xi^{i}$ with $\xi_{FV}^{i}$.
+Then, comparing equation (\ref{eq:SNR_1_QLamp_PhiV}) with equation (\ref{eq:SNR_res_1}), we note that the two are identical if we replace $Q^{i}$ with $Q_{\rm int}^{i}$ and $\xi^{i}$ with $\xi_{FV}^{i}$.
 The first identification is simply a reflection of our treatment of the flux-to-voltage amplifier and in particular, the fact that the overall Q and internal Q are approximately the same.
-This is in contrast to the scattering mode picture, where the input impedance of the amplifier strongly damps the resonator, so that when the thermal occupation number of the resonator is much greater than unity, the optimum value of $\xi^{i}$ is such that overall Q is much less than the internal Q. The second identification reflects that both parameters are the ratio of noise impedance to internal resonator resistancce.
+This is in contrast to the scattering mode picture, where the input impedance of the amplifier strongly damps the resonator, so that when the thermal occupation number of the resonator is much greater than unity, the optimum value of $\xi^{i}$ is such that overall Q is much less than the internal Q. The second identification reflects that both parameters are the ratio of noise impedance to internal resonator equivalent-resistancce.
 The similarity in the SNR expressions should not be surprising.
-In both cases, a resonant circuit is being read out by a quantum-limited amplifier, which means that the minimum noise added by the amplifier is equal to the zero-point noise in the system.
+In both cases, a resonator is being read out by a quantum-limited amplifier, which means that the minimum noise added by the amplifier is equal to the zero-point noise in the system.
 (See equation (\ref{eq:B_QLamp}).)
-Note that the sensitivity limits from the flux-to-voltage amplifier is identical to those shown in equations (\ref{eq:g_QLamp_flat}) and (\ref{eq:g_QLamp_SHM}).
+Note that the sensitivity limits from the flux-to-voltage amplifier are identical to those shown in equations (\ref{eq:g_QLamp_flat}) and (\ref{eq:g_QLamp_SHM}).

-Recognizing the similarity in SNR expressions, we may make the following statements about an optimized search with a flux-to-voltage amplifier, which are identical to their scattering mode counterparts: \begin{enumerate} \item The optimum value of $\xi_{FV}^{i}$ in the log-uniform search is
+Recognizing the similarity in SNR expressions, we may make the following statements about an optimized search with a flux-to-voltage amplifier, which are identical to their scattering-mode counterparts: \begin{enumerate} \item The optimum value of $\xi_{FV}^{i}$ in the log-uniform search is

 \item The optimum scan strategy in the log-uniform search is described by the density function

 The particular placement of resonant frequencies is not consequential, for the scan is sufficiently dense. \end{enumerate} The second of these observations follows the same reasoning as the scattering case.
 The first implies that, in a resonant scan across a large frequency regime, it is optimal not to be noise-matched, but rather, dominated by back-action!
 We explore this further, focusing on the thermal limit $n(\nu) \gg 1$.